JamesCalingo/sportventures/posts/2025-08-24_rdgfightinphils.md

 I didn’t get a jersey as they’re sublimated (Go “Fightin in Phils”!), but the team did offer something that is VERY uncommon: free customization!
 Most teams charge for this, so that’s another thing that sets the R-Phils apart (even if the customization isn’t the highest quality).

 In terms of other things, I got a BallQube to display the official MiLB baseball I got in Brooklyn a while ago, plus I also ended up getting a Phillies City Connect from a store near Allentown on my way home from the game.
 I did see a t-shirt with “Baseballtown” on it that I thought about, but I didn’t like it enough to justify getting it.
 There was also a hat with a Keystone logo on it I wanted, but it was not available in my size and there were no flexfits either…

 ---

-### ON DECK:

-I've caught up with the 2025 baseball posts...almost.
-There's another baseball game I went to in 2025, and I'll talk about it tomorrow.

----